Vatrano’s power-play OT goal leads Panthers past Stars 3-2

 Aleksander Barkov and Radko Gudas scored in regulation, and Chris Driedger made 24 saves for the Panthers, who snapped a three-game losing streak and matched Tampa Bay and Carolina with 58 points atop the Central Division.

-Jason Robertson and Joe Pavelski scored, and Anton Khudobin stopped 28 shots for the Stars, who are seven points out of the division’s last playoff spot with 15 games to remaining after playing in last season’s Stanley Cup Final.
+Jason Robertson and Joe Pavelski scored, and Anton Khudobin stopped 28 shots for the Stars, who are seven points out of the division’s last playoff spot with 15 games remaining after playing in last season’s Stanley Cup Final.

-Vatrano scored his 14th of the season from near the right boards after Dallas’ Jamie Benn took a tripping penalty in the neutral zone.
+Vatrano scored his fifth game-winning goal of the season, his third in overtime, on a slap shot from the right circle with six seconds left in a tripping penalty on Jamie Benn.

+“It’s huge, especially late in the season when we’re trying to go up in the standings,” Vatrano said.
+“Anytime you score a goal it’s unbelievable.”

 Barkov opened the scoring from close range, slipping the puck through Khudobin’s pads at 11:50 of the first period for his team-high 18th goal of the season.
 Only 52 seconds later, Roberson tied the score by lifting the puck over Driedger from the low slot.